ryanfreckleton/morepath/doc/configuration.rst

       config = morepath.setup()
       config.scan()
       config.commit()

-      morepath.run(App())
+      application = App()
+      morepath.run(application)

-Morepath will always scan itself first, then whatever packages you whish to scan.
+Morepath always scans itself first, then whatever packages you wish to scan.
 In the example above, it scans itself during ``morepath.setup``, handing over the configuration object to you.

-``config.scan`` will then scan whatever package it is handed.
-If it receives no package, it will scan the package it is called from.
+``config.scan`` then scans whatever package it is handed.
+If it receives no package, it scans the package it is called from.
 That's the current file in the example above.

 Once all scanning is completed, the configuration is committed and the